mwj8410/Dais/README.md

 ## Usage
 A consuming project needs to import either `scaffolding.scss` or `_main.scss` into it's sass project.
 Alternatively, if only portions of the project are needed, each individual module of the library may be imported as needed.
 All configuration and modification should be conducted by importing and altering the values in `_config.scss`, then importing `_main.scss`.
 In the case of individual modules, only the associated sections indicated by comments in the `_config.scss` file.
 Further documentation to follow.

 ### Layout
+In progress.

+There are two obvious approaches: static diminsion elements or flex elements.
+Either way, a direction must be selected, verticle or horizontal.

+An additional method is possible that involves tiling.
+If this is in use, then a tile bust know how many cells in a single direction that it will make use of.
+It, under no circumstance, can make use of a non-rectagular shape of cells.

 ### Palette
 Color palettes are expressed and referenced in suce a way as to be as compatible as plausable with known UI/UX terminology.